patrickcanny/review-scraper/README.md

 ## Installation
 After cloning the repository locally and ensuring that you have downloaded the LTS version of node.js (I recommend running `which node` to ensure that the version is correct at v16.9.0), you can install the dependencies with the command `npm ci`.

+If you encounter issues running the application with the commands below, the first thing to do would be to double-check your node version and ensure that it is v16.9.0.
+I use the tool [nvm](https://github.com/nvm-sh/nvm) to manage the node version on my machine, but it is not required as long as your node version is correct.

 # Running the project
 To run the scraper and view the results, use command